badprogrammist/algorithms/README.md

 20. Finding minimum vertex cover of a tree such that the weight of each vertex is equal to the degree of that vertex
 21. Finding minimum vertex cover of a tree with arbitrary weights associated with the vertices
 22. Finding maximum independent set of a tree
-23. Prim's algorithm of finding min spanning tree
-24. Kruskal's algorithm of finding min spanning tree

 [Tasks](https://github.com/badprogrammist/algorithms/tree/master/src/main/java/ru/ildar/algorithm/graph/tasks)

 ## Weighted Graph Algorithm
-TODO
+1. Prim's algorithm of finding min spanning tree
+2. Kruskal's algorithm of finding min spanning tree
+3. Kruskal's algorithm of finding min spanning tree that uses union-find structure

 ## Combinatorial Search and Heuristics Methods
 TODO